obsidian-level-maker/Obsidian/README.txt

   the last v0.85 release).
 The sequence of hubs is not working properly yet.

   WOLF 3D: very buggy and incomplete at the moment.
-It is
-  lacking: pushwall secrets, patrolling enemies, treasure rooms, proper episode endings, and may create levels with too many actors or static objects.
+It lacks: pushwall secrets, patrolling enemies, treasure rooms, proper episode endings, and may create levels with too many actors or static objects.

 ACKNOWLEDGEMENTS

   Thanks to Derek "Dittohead" Braun for making a whole swag of Prefab structures, which kicked off some big improvements to the way OBLIGE builds stuff.

-  Thanks to JohnnyRancid who also created some prefabs for OBLIGE.
+  Thanks to JohnnyRancid who also created heaps of prefabs for OBLIGE.

   Thanks to DoomJedi for his help.